sonatype/nexus-maven-plugins/README.md

 Collection of Apache Maven plugins supporting Nexus Suite.

-This collection is about to _buy out the deprecated nexus-maven-plugin_.

 ## Plugins available

 * [Nexus Staging Plugin](https://github.com/sonatype/nexus-maven-plugins/tree/master/nexus-staging-maven-plugin) - Maven Plugin to perform Sonatype Nexus Staging Workflow steps from your build.